elmasse/nextein-www/posts/guides/01-getting-started.md

 ## Creating a single post Page

-In the previous example the `pages/index.js` component will render all files under `posts` folder.
+In the previous example the `pages/index.js` component rendered all files under `posts` folder.
 Now we want to create a `Page` component to render only the post content.

 Let's modify first the `index.js` to include a link for the post: